 We are a group of volunteers representing all wards, ages, and socioeconomic groups in Evanston.
 We honor the lakefront as the place where the community, nature and history come together, a place where all of us can gather to learn, play and celebrate.
 Just as depicted in the mural.

-We have offered to help defray the costs of this City-run restoration project.
+We have offered to cover the costs of this City-run restoration project.

-On Tuesday night, May 29th we presented The Evanston City Council with a gift from these citizens- an opportunity to restore the natural dunes, beach and parkland as part of a new public space with the iconic Grosse Point Lighthouse, a national historic landmark, as its centerpiece.
+On Tuesday night, May 29th we presented The Evanston City Council with a gift from these citizens- an opportunity for a new and free public space with the iconic Grosse Point Lighthouse, a national historic landmark, as its centerpiece.

 This is a spot with astonishing natural beauty and great historical significance that predates even the Lighthouse itself.